19 Essential Steps to Take Before Downsizing Your Home

 Inventory and Declutter Your Belongings

-This is the part where emotions and practicality collide.
-Every closet has items that haven’t seen daylight in years, but there’s a story behind each one.
-That doesn’t mean everything deserves a spot in your new place.
+This is where emotions and practicality collide.
+Every closet has items that haven’t seen daylight in years, but that doesn’t mean they all deserve a spot in your new place.

-Walk the house with purpose, what gets used, what gets loved, and what’s just clutter dressed as nostalgia?
+Walk through your home with purpose: what gets used, what gets loved, and what’s just clutter disguised as nostalgia?
 Be honest.
-Downsizing only works if the stuff coming with you actually fits your life.
-Less stuff means less stress.
-It’s that simple.

 Decide Between Selling or Donating Excess Items

 Once the purging begins, the question becomes: where should it all go?
-Selling is great for padding the moving fund, but not everything is worth listing.
-Some items will do more good in someone else’s hands.
+Selling can pad the moving fund, but not everything is worth listing.
+Some items do more good in someone else’s hands.

 Research New Home Options